 As admissions counselors, our job is to talk about Notre Dame all day, every day for much of the year, so we have a wealth of knowledge at our fingertips to serve as a resource for you and your family.

 Rather than asking, “How’s the psychology major at Notre Dame?,” you could instead ask, “Are there opportunities for psychology majors to conduct research with faculty at Notre Dame?”

 By asking a specific question, it is more likely that we will give you the information that you actually care about—in this case, undergraduate research opportunities.

 On your first campus visit or two, it may be intimidating to try to figure out exactly what you are looking for or which questions to ask.
 By listening to other students’ or families’ questions, you may be inspired to jot down a question that you can then ask at subsequent campus visits.

 A silver lining to the difficulty of accessing college campuses in the last two years is the enormous increase in virtual resources available on university websites.
 Even as campuses reopen, those live and on-demand resources are very likely to remain available for students to conduct research prior to visiting a campus in person.

 They can be a tremendous source of knowledge to supplement and prepare for campus tours.
 Virtual sessions may inspire questions, answer easy questions in advance, and provide additional access to current students and faculty.

 Check out our in-person and virtual visit options or browse our virtual resources.
 We look forward to welcoming you to our campus!

-Emily LaPlaca is an assistant director in the Office of Undergraduate Admissions and the admissions counselor for: the District of Columbia, Maryland, New Jersey, Virginia (Arlington, Alexandria, and Fairfax County), and international areas in Nanjing; Hubei, Chongqing, Shaanxi, and Sichuan provinces; and Mongolia.
+Emily LaPlaca is an assistant director in the Office of Undergraduate Admissions and the admissions counselor for the Northeast Region and international areas in: Nanjing; Hubei, Chongqing, Shaanxi, and Sichuan provinces; and Mongolia.
 Learn more about Emily.